erenavsarogullari/erenavsarogullari.github.io/_posts/2019-07-07-apache-pulsar-flink-connector.md

 <p>This article aims to show how to write Apache Flink DataSets to Apache Pulsar topic from scratch.
 Both Flink and Pulsar projects are main components of Data Pipelines.
 Let' s have a look Flink and Pulsar.</p>

 ### Apache Flink
-<p>Apache Flink is an open-source unified distributed compute engine by supporting Streaming, Batch, ML and Graph Processing use cases.</p>
+<p>Apache Flink is an open-source unified distributed compute engine by supporting Streaming, Batch, ML and Graph Processing use cases.
+Project moved to Apache Software Foundation(ASF) as incubator in 2014 and graduated from incubator stage as top-level Apache project in same year.</p>

 <p>Flink’s some of the key features are as follows:</p>